oscdoctest/Qi-Docs/docs/Qi_Scripts.rst

 ``UpdateScriptAsync()``
 ----------------------

-Updates a script in the specified namespace.
+Updates an existing QiScript in the specified namespace.

 **Syntax**